ln613/no-redux/README.md

 ### Generate action creators with generateActions

-The 'generateActions' function will generate 2 action creators for each http action, 1 action creator for each store action.
+The 'generateActions' function will generate 2 action creators for each http action, one action creator for each store action.

 #### get action creator

 For each get http action, an action creator function with the name 'get + object name' will be created.
 For example, if you have an action object named 'artist', then an action creator function named 'getArtist' will be created.

-The 'get' function will take 1 parameter - 'params' which contains values for the parameters defined in the url or path properties.
+The 'get' function will take one parameter - 'params' which contains values for the parameters defined in the url or path properties.

 #### post action creator

 For each post http action, an action creator function with the name 'post + object name' will be created.
 For example, if you have an action object named 'saveArtist', then an action creator function named 'postSaveArtist' will be created.

-The 'post' function will take 2 parameters - 'body' and 'params', and 'body' will be the object that will be posted to the server.
+The 'post' function will take two parameters - 'body' and 'params', and 'body' will be the object that will be posted to the server.

 #### set action creator

 For both store actions and http actions, an action creator function with the name 'set + object name' will be created.
 For example, if you have an action object named 'artist', then an action creator function named 'setArtist' will be created.

-The 'set' function will take 2 parameters - 'payload' and 'params', and 'payload' will be the value/object that will be put on the store.
+The 'set' function will take two parameters - 'payload' and 'params', and 'payload' will be the value/object that will be put on the store.

 For http actions, when you call the 'get/post' action creators, the http request will be made.
 And when the response is back, no-redux will call the corresponding 'set' action creator with the http response as the payload.